 Research in the Community

 Researchers in the Faculty of Science collaborate with off-campus partners and volunteers every day.
-Below are a selection of the groups whose research benefits from community involvement and the projects that provide better understanding of the world around us.
+Below are a selection of the groups whose research benefits from community involvement and the projects that provide a better understanding of the world around us.

 MIMM features LIVE, our Large Interactive Virtual Environment, a unique 100-seat performance laboratory with the ability to mimic specific acoustic environments ranging from a concert hall to a subway platform.
 This unique facility helps researchers to explore areas as diverse as hearing impairment and the development of better hearing aids, tinnitus, autism and how people learn to play music, among other exciting research projects.
 You can even volunteer to be a research participant.